jasminemathieu/API/README.md

 ![remove confm](https://imgur.com/7QySdhc.jpg)

 ## Conclusion
-In this project, we successfully integrated and managed API services on the Okta platform, streamlining the authentication process for Facebook and Instagram applications.
+In this project, we successfully managed API services on the Okta platform, streamlining the authentication process for integrated applications.

 ## fin